vch-institute/blackhole/README.md

 <img src="images/blackhole.png"></img>
 https://github.com/diveyez/blackhole
 --
-A PHP LAN Web interface for finding specific keyword strings in Solr indexes.</br>
+An Extremely fast and lightweight PHP LAN Web interface for finding specific keyword strings in Solr indexes.</br>
 If you intend to use it, this must be on a webserver, or equivalent,</br>
 With Apache Lucene Solr and JRE 8+ running all on the same machine.</br>
 Currently a beta, but will build and share from here.
 This is my own code.</br>